cscart/docs/en/user_guide/settings/appearance.rst

 * **Available product list views**—select the available templates to arrange products in the product list.
 A customer can use these templates in the product list on the storefront.

-* **Product list default view**—select the default layout to display categories that have no specific layout defined.
+* **Product list default view**—select the default layout of the product list.

-* **Use the selected view for current category or search page only**—if you enable this setting, customers will be allowed to change only the layout of the category or product list page that they are browsing at the moment.
+* **Use the selected view for current category or search page only**—if you enable this setting, customers will be allowed to select only the layout of the category or product list page that they are browsing at the moment.
 Moving to another category or product list page will restore the default layout.

   When this setting is disabled, a customer can select a different layout, that will apply to all category and product list pages that the customer visits during one session.